peterhinch/micropython_ra8875/docs/GUI.md

 results in flicker as the control updates multiple times.
 The GUI does not use double-click events: any attempt to detect these would be suspect.

-The `driver/tft_local.py` file contains a variable `_TOUCH_DELAY` which represents a delay in ms, normally 0.
+The `driver/tft_local.py` file contains a variable `_TOUCH_DELAY` representing a delay in ms, normally 0.
 A higher value (say 200) mitigates flicker at the cost of slowing the response to touches.

+The internal font renders much faster than Python fonts, but glyphs such as `£` and `¬` render incorrectly.

 Other issues are detailed in [the driver document](./DRIVER.md).
 These do not affect GUI operation.